Teawolf-beep/RPi_gpio_cpp/README.md

 This library combines both options.
 Regular GPIO access is realized by writing or reading from the registers directly and interrupts are set up via sysfs.

-It is tested on newer Raspberry Pi versions (3, 3B+ and 4) all of them running a recent Raspbian.
+It is tested with c++11 and c++14 on newer Raspberry Pi versions (3, 3B+ and 4) all of them running a recent Raspbian.
 In older Raspbian version you will probably not have the opportunity to access the gpio memory without root rights (i.e. GPIO_USER_FILENAME does not exist).

 ## Usage